Funding opportunity

 Early childhood development

-The board supports research in early childhood development, which encompasses the physical, socio emotional, cognitive and motor development of children from birth to eight years of age.
+The board supports research in early childhood development, which encompasses the physical, socio emotional, cognitive, and motor development of children from birth to eight years of age.

 Early childhood development is the outcome of the nurturing care for early childhood development report.
 This is a range of education, health, nutrition and social protection inputs and environments.
-Proposals in this area will be jointly funded by the FCDO as part of a coordinated effort to increase and scale up the evidence base for early childhood development interventions.
+Applications in this area will be jointly funded by FCDO as part of a coordinated effort to increase and scale up the evidence base for early childhood development interventions.

 Read more about the early childhood development area of investment.